-Four 1280 Watt power supplies are used to provide the power for all serverboards.
-Each serverboard however, can be shut down independently of the other with the power button on its own control panel.
+Four 2000 Watt power supplies are used to provide the power for all serverboards.
+Each serverboard however, can be shut down independently of the others with the power button on its own control panel.

-SAS/SATA Backplane/Drives
+SATA Backplane/Drives

-As a system, the FatTwin F628R3-RC1B+/RC1BPT+ supports the use of thirty-two (32) SAS/SATA/NVMe drives.
-Each of the eight backplanes in the system (one for six drives and one for two for each node) works to apply system-based control for power and fan speed functions, yet at the same time logically connects a set of six SAS/SATA and two optional NVMe drives to each backplane/serverboard.
-Consequently, RAID setup is limited to an eight-drive scheme (RAID cannot be spread across all drives).
-See the Drive Bay Installation/Removal section in Chapter 6 for the logical hard drive and node configuration.
+As a system, the FatTwin F618R2-RC1+/RC1PT+ supports the use of six (6) SAS/SATA, or four (4) SAS/SATA drives and two (2) optional NVMe drives, in front-mounted hot-swap drive trays per node, for a total of forty-eight (48) HDD drives in the system.
+Each of the eight backplanes works to apply system-based control for power and fan speed functions, yet at the same time logically connects a set of six SAS/SATA or four (4) SAS/SATA drives and two (2) optional NVMe drives, to each backplane/serverboard.
+Consequently, RAID setup is limited to a six-drive scheme (RAID cannot be spread across all drives).
+See Chapter 6 for the logical hard drive and node configuration.